 Why diagnosis of dementia is important

 Diagnosing dementia, and which type of dementia someone has, is important.
-It will ensure that people with dementia can get the right support and treatments and can plan for the future.
+It will ensure that people can get the right support and treatments and can plan for the future.
 Your GP is the first person to contact if you have any worries about your health.
 If your GP suspects dementia, you are likely to be referred to a memory clinic or specialist.
-Specialists who see dementia patients include old age psychiatrists, geriatricians, neurologists, clinical psychologists and memory nurses.
+These specialists may include old age psychiatrists, geriatricians, neurologists, clinical psychologists and memory nurses.

 When you see a doctor or nurse with concerns about your memory or thinking, they will ask you about your symptoms and medical history.
 They may also speak with your partner or someone close to you about your symptoms.
 You may be asked some questions relating to your memory and have a physical check-up.

 There is a range of memory tests available, and you might take one or more of these during your assessment.
-Because dementia usually gets worse over time, the tests may be repeated, perhaps every six to 12 months, to see if there have been any changes.
+Because dementia gets worse over time, the tests may be repeated, perhaps after six to 12 months, to see if there have been any changes.

 Other tests, including blood tests and brain scans, could be arranged.
 Very occasionally, your doctor may arrange an EEG (brain wave test) or a lumbar puncture (spinal tap) if they suspect a rare form of dementia.
+In a lumbar puncture, a needle is used to take a sample of fluid from the bottom of someone’s spine.
 Together all of these things will help a doctor find out about any problems in memory or thinking and the likely cause.

 If you are assessed for the possibility of having Alzheimer’s or another form of dementia, you can choose not to know the diagnosis.
-You can also choose who else can know about your diagnosis.
+You can also decide who else can be told about your diagnosis.

-This information was written in November 2014 and is due for review in November 2016.
+This information was updated in November 2016 and is due for review in November 2018.
 Please contact us if you would like a version with references.